 • difficulty swallowing

-Canker sores are small, oval-shaped, shallow sores that can form on or around your tongue, inside your cheeks, or on your gums.
-Although it’s not exactly clear what causes canker sores, things like minor injuries to your mouth, hormonal changes, viruses, inadequate nutrition, allergies, or food sensitivities all seem to play a role.
-They’re painful, but they usually go away by themselves in about a week.
+Canker sores are small, oval-shaped, shallow sores that can form on or around your tongue or inside your cheeks.
+Although it’s not exactly clear what causes canker sores, things like minor mouth injuries, hormonal changes, viruses, inadequate nutrition, allergies, or food sensitivities all seem to play a role.
+While painful, they usually go away by themselves in about a week.

 While you have a canker sore, avoid spicy, sour, or crunchy foods — they’ll irritate the sore.
 For pain relief, try rinsing your mouth with a solution of 8 ounces of warm water, 1 teaspoon of salt, and 1/2 teaspoon of baking soda.
 You could also try applying an over-the-counter remedy such as benzocaine (Anbesol) or Kanka.